 - Phone for proctor

-- Are able to proctor on-site at an educational facility
+- be able to proctor on-site at an educational facility

-- Will provide a professionally affiliated email address (personal emails not accepted: i.e. Hotmail, Gmail etc.
+- provide a professionally affiliated email address (personal emails not accepted: i.e. Hotmail, Gmail, etc.)

 - Proctors are NOT ALLOWED to give out exam passwords or copies of the exam to anyone.